Bahamas

 Grand Bahama - Island of Wild Beaches and Hurricanes

 Hurricanes love Grand Bahama Island and visit it more often than any other island in the Bahamas.
 But people living on Grand Bahama Island hate hurricanes as not only do they damage their property and threaten their lives, but also they negatively impact the local economy, and it takes years if not decades for it to recover.
 And, let's face it: you can't really leave the island even though you know that the hurricane is coming unless you are a reach person, and most locals aren't.
 And that's a huge disadvantage over the United States that are also hit hard by hurricanes, but people often have a choice to leave.
-But on a positive note, hurricanes is one of the reasons why Grand Bahama Island with its beautiful beaches is so wild and virgin.
+But on a positive note, hurricanes are one of the reasons why Grand Bahama Island with its beautiful beaches is so wild and virgin.

 The second stop of our cruise was Freeport - the biggest city on Grand Bahama Island and the second most populous in all of the Bahamas.
 The first stop was Half Moon Cay.